dgraph-io/dgraph-docs/content/enterprise-features/change-data-capture.md

 `delete` mutations except those that affect password fields; along with any drop events.
 Live Loader events are recorded by CDC, but Bulk Loader events aren't.
 CDC events are based on changes to Raft logs.
-So, if the sink is not reachable by the Alpha nodes, then Raft logs will grow as events are collected on the Alpha leader node until the sink is available again.
+So, if the sink is not reachable by the Alpha nodes, then Raft logs expand as events are collected on the Alpha leader node until the sink is available again.

 ## Enable CDC with Kafka sink